hayespaul/monte-carlo-physics-simulator/README.md

    the background expectation.
 Used to locate the σ at which 95% of experiments would observe a positive signal.

-## Why it exists

-Originally coursework.
-Kept and cleaned up as a portfolio sample of:

-- implementing both inverse-CDF and reject-accept sampling from scratch,
-- checking samplers against their target distribution numerically (histograms, RMS error, chi-square),
-- composing samplers into a multi-stage physics simulation.

 ## Run it